salim-b/republik_mailer/README.Rmd

 ## Requirements

 First of all: This script doesn't allow any unauthenticated access to the online newspaper.
 You have to be a (paying) [subscriber of Republik](https://www.republik.ch/angebote).
 This allows you to [log in to the site](https://www.republik.ch/anmelden) in order to have a session cookie created needed for authentication.
 This cookie is named `connect.sid` and you need to provide its value (a cryptographic hash) as the `auth_cookie` argument[^reveal] to the function `get_latest_articles()`.
-Instead of having to provide an `auth_cookie` argument, the cookie's content can also be stored in a text file named `.auth_cookie` in the same folder as this script.
+Instead of having to provide an `auth_cookie` argument, the cookie's value can also be stored in a text file named `.auth_cookie` in the same folder as this script.

 In addition, the `from` sender address as well as the `to` receiver address and name for the e-mails being sent should be provided in the files `.from`, `.to` and `.to_name` respectively, each located in the working directory.